 The recipe shared here gives soft textured corn flour halwa/halva.
 But if you want to achieve a chewy texture, then feel free to stir the mixture for an extra 5 to 7 minutes.
 And adding mixed nuts gives a nice nutty and crunchy taste and flavor to the dish.
 And another important fact is to make sure not to use nuts like pecans, and peanuts which may not give the real authentic taste and flavor to this dish.

-This Bombay/Karchi halwa is a easy and tasty sweet dish that can be perfect for any special occassions.
-And I belive you will try and enjoy this dish with your family and loved ones.
+This Karachi halwa is an easy and tasty sweet dish that can be perfect for any special occasion.
+And I believe you will try and enjoy this dish with your family and loved ones.

 Karachi halwa stays good for up to 3 days at room temperature in a closed container.
 And you could also store it in the refrigerator for up to a week in an airtight container.
 Make sure to reheat it for 1 minute in the microwave or keep it outside until it reaches room temperature before serving it to your loved ones.

 I have also shared a detailed video of this Karachi halwa recipe that I hope it would help you to make this sweet dish easily at home.
-For a quick reference, you could also refer the Karachi/Bombay Corn Flour Halwa recipe in story format.
+For a quick reference, you could also refer to the recipe in story format.